British nobility: Irish and Gaelic nobility

 Ó Néill Mór, lit.
 (The) Great O'Neill.

 Following the Norman invasion of Ireland several Hiberno-Norman families adopted Gaelic customs, the most prominent being the De Burgh dynasty and FitzGerald dynasty; their use of Gaelic customs did not extend to their titles of nobility, as they continuously utilized titles granted under the authority of the English monarchy.

 Jewish nobility

 Among British peers of Jewish origin, Rufus Isaacs was the first to reach the rank of marquess (Marquess of Reading, created 1926).
 Others include Viscount Bearsted (Marcus Samuel, created 1925), Viscount Samuel (Herbert Samuel, 1937), Baron Melchett (Alfred Mond), Baron Swaythling (Montagu Samuel), and others.
 Jewish baronetcies also existed (e.g. Goldsmid), and Jewish arms and heraldry were sometimes adapted to reflect Jewish identity.

+Black British nobility

+Both the marquessate of Bath (created in 1789) and the dukedom of Sussex (created in 2018) currently have heirs apparent that are of partial Black African origin; John Thynn, Viscount Weymouth is the elder son of Emma Thynn, Marchioness of Bath, while Prince Archie of Sussex is the elder child of Meghan Markle, Duchess of Sussex.

+Other aristocratic British people of colour include the gentlewoman Dido Elizabeth Belle, the landowner Nathaniel Wells, the writer James Forman Jr. and the models Adwoa and Kesewa Aboah.